 ORANGE SCENTED OXTAIL CASSEROLE

-TIP: This recipe can be adapted very successfully if you’d prefer a Coq Au Vin (chicken cooked in red wine), just replace the Rosemary with Sage, chopped celery may be added for extra flavour and of course the cooking time has to be reduced to 90 minutes until the chicken is succulent and soft.
-Use a whole chicken cut up into segments or a ready cut chicken as you please.
+TIP: This recipe can be adapted very successfully if you’d prefer a Coq au Vin (chicken cooked in red wine).
+Replace the rosemary with sage, and chopped celery may be added for extra flavour.
+Of course, the cooking time must be reduced to 90 minutes until the chicken is succulent and tender.
+Use a whole chicken cut into segments, or a ready-cut chicken, as you please.
 Potatoes may be omitted if you’d like to serve a creamy potato mash instead.

 2 red onions, chopped